 This course introduces business decision-making using accounting information systems.
 Emphasis is placed on analyzing, summarizing, reporting, and interpreting financial information.
 Upon completion, students should be able to prepare financial statements, understand the role of financial information in decision-making and address ethical considerations.

-Local Prerequisites: RED-090, ENG-095/095A or DRE-098 College Transfer: : This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.